zhengthomastang/MOT_Annot/README.md

 8. By checking the plotted baseline MTSC results frame by frame, manually create an annotation file, e.g. `annotation.txt`.
 There are 3 types of operations that can be entered in the annotation file at each row (the order doesn't matter):
    - Assign a global ID to a vehicle trajectory: `assign,<local_ID>,<global_ID>`
-      - The vehicles that are not assigned will be ignored.
+      - The vehicle(s) that are not assigned will be ignored.
    - Insert an instance to replace an existing one or fill in a missing one: `insert,<frame_index>,<local_ID>,<bbox_x>,<bbox_y>,<bbox_wid>,<bbox_hei>`
-      - Use tools like [IrfanView](https://www.irfanview.com/) to draw/adjust bounding boxes and read the coordinates.
+      - Use a tool like [IrfanView](https://www.irfanview.com/) to draw/adjust bounding boxes and read the coordinates.

         ![Annotation by IrfanView](figures/annotation.jpg)